-We provide repayment guarantees for loans borrowed by airlines to finance new aircraft deliveries.
-These guarantees are limited to the borrower's failure to timely repay principal and interest on the fully amortizing 12 to 15 year senior secured loans to the lender.
-In order to manage risk, we developed an internal credit rating for airlines in our portfolio.
-Internal credit ratings are based on both quantitative and qualitative factors of the airline and the environment in which it operates.
-As of March 31, 2020 and December 31, 2019, the guarantee liability on our consolidated balance sheet is \$5.7 million and \$5.8 million, respectively.
-As of March 31, 2020, if the borrowers default on the loans, our obligation and the estimated potential amount of future payments we could be required to make under the guarantees is \$485.8 million; however, the loans are collateralized by the financed aircraft.
+In connection with our AFS program, we provide repayment guarantees for loans borrowed by airlines to finance new aircraft deliveries or to finance aircraft already owned by the airlines.
+These guarantees are limited to the borrower's failure to timely repay principal and interest on the amortizing senior secured loans to the lenders.
+The loans typically have a term of 12 years or less and may have a maximum term of up to 15 years.
+The loans are denominated in USD or Euros.
+In order to manage risk, we developed an internal credit rating model for airlines in our portfolio.
+Internal credit ratings are based on both quantitative and qualitative factors of the airlines and the environment in which they operate.
+These ratings may change, as new events occur and additional information is obtained.
+As of September 30, 2020 and December 31, 2019, the guarantee liability on our consolidated balance sheet was \$6.2 million and \$5.8 million, respectively, and is included in accounts payable, accrued expenses and other liabilities.
+As of September 30, 2020, if the borrowers default on the loans, our obligation and the estimated potential amount of future principal payments we could be required to make under the guarantees was \$688.9 million; however, the loans are collateralized by the financed aircraft.
 Additionally, to the extent possible, the loans are cross-defaulted and cross-collateralized with other guaranteed aircraft loans and/or operating leases in our portfolio with that airline.
-As referenced in Note 2, we continue to monitor the performance of our customers.
-As of March 31, 2020, we have not made any material adjustments to our estimates or assumptions.
-These estimates may change, as new events occur and additional information is obtained.